Episodes (ballet): Paul Taylor's solo

 After Taylor's solo was cut from the ballet in 1961, he offered to teach it to whomever Balanchine chose, though Balanchine never took up this offer.
 It was not performed until 1986, three years after Balanchine's death, when Taylor reconstructed it for Peter Frame, then a soloist at the NYCB.
 Taylor cast Frame after spotting him at a company class, which Taylor was invited to observe by co-ballet master in chief Peter Martins.
-As Taylor's performance had never been filmed or notated, he relied on his notes and photographs to teach the role to Frame.
+As Taylor's performance had never been filmed or notated, he relied on his notes and photographs to teach the solo to Frame.
 Taylor removed knee works that would be dangerous to Frame's ballet-trained body.
 Frame continued to perform the solo until 1989, a year before his retirement.

 In 2014, when the Miami City Ballet performed Episodes, Taylor's solo was included.
 Frame taught the solo to the company's dancers, based on an archival video of him dancing the solo in 1989, though he did not let the dancers watch the video, and only showed them photographs of Taylor.
 Jovani Furlan danced it on opening night.

 In 2020, NYCB performed the solo again.
-The role was alternated between Furlan, who had since joined NYCB, and Michael Trusnovec, a former Paul Taylor Dance Company member who performed as a guest artist.
-As both Taylor and Frame died in 2018, Furlan taught the role to Trusnovec.
+It was alternated between Furlan, who had since joined NYCB, and Michael Trusnovec, a former Paul Taylor Dance Company member who performed as a guest artist.
+As both Taylor and Frame died in 2018, Furlan taught the solo to Trusnovec.
 The two watched videos of Frame dancing the solo in both 1986 and 1989, and found significant differences on the choreography between the two videos.
 Believing that the 1986 version is closer to the original, they restored some steps back to the solo.
-The solo was excluded from the ballet again in 2022.
+NYCB excluded the solo from the ballet again in 2022.